 Approximately two miles before the C-Line Road, a water stop will let you top off for the last 15 miles back to the finish line.

 The C-Line Road is a terrific way to finish this outstanding ride.
 This pleasant country road features short hills that will be a welcome relief compared to the ride up to Windy Ridge.
+Riders will have the option to take Hwy 12 back to Packwood.
 Turn right back onto Highway 12 for the last six miles of your High Pass Challenge adventure.